Wells Fargo CEO ruffles feathers with comments about diverse talent

 Wells Fargo spokeswoman Beth Richek defended Scharf's record on diversity.

+Since Scharf joined the bank a little less than a year ago, it has added two Black executives to its operating committee - Lester Owens, head of Operations; and Ather Williams, head of Strategy, Digital and Innovation.

-Wells Fargo's latest proxy disclosed more diversity data than those of many other companies, including that two of 12 directors at the time were Black and 1 was "Latino/Hispanic".
+Wells Fargo's latest proxy disclosed more diversity data than those of many other companies, including that two of 12 directors at the time were black and one was "Latino/Hispanic".

 "TALENT IS THERE"